Quick Summary :-

 2. Databases & Storage

 Strong at SQL (PostgreSQL and/or MySQL) or NoSQL(DynamoDB/MongoDB) is crucial.
-Databases are capable of efficiently storing and managing application data.
-Data modelling is the key.
+Databases store and manage application data efficiently, and proper data modeling is essential.
 Correct usage of DB guarantees to keep the data intact.

 What is the need?